I've been on all sides of the hiring equation

 I know this from personal experience.
 Several years ago I made the leap from a high-stress, high-demand, executive marketing role, to my own entrepreneurial venture.
 This may not be the right path for everyone but there is never a wrong time to look inside, assess, and go for what you really want.

-When it comes to our work, our careers, it’s okay – it’s RIGHT – to ask yourself, “is this where I want to be?”
+When it comes to our work, it’s okay – it’s RIGHT – to ask yourself, “Is this where I want to be?”
+If the answer is NOPE, I can help you make a change!

 You are so much more than the qualifications needed to do the job.